Skip to content

 What I Mean When I Say This Is Not a Self-Help Book

 When people hear that I wrote a book about why some people consistently produce better outcomes than others, they immediately assume it is a self-help book.
-I understand the instinct.
+Fair guess.
 The shelf is crowded with titles that promise transformation if you just follow seven steps or adopt five habits.

 This is a book for people who think analytically about the world and want a sharper lens for evaluating why things happen the way they do.
 It is for the person who has watched someone else succeed and wondered whether the outcome was really as random as it appeared.